angelblue05/AuctionSnatch/README.md

 * When opening the Auction House, holding shift will reverse the auto-search feature.
 * Re-order or Ignore items in the list
 * Set maximum buyout price per item.
 Auction One will not prompt your for items above that price.
-* Localization available: English, French
+* Localization available: English, French, Russian

 ### Slash commands: *(example: /ao debug)*
 **debug**: Toggle debug